MetOffice/fab/docs/source/site-specific-config.rst

 A site might have compilers that Fab doesn't know about, or prefers a different compiler from the Fab default.
-Fab abstracts the compilers and other programs required during building as an instance of a :class:`~fab.tools.tool.Tool` class.
+Fab abstracts the compilers and other programs required during building as an instance of a :class:`~fab.tools.Tool` class.
 All tools that Fab knows about, are available in a :class:`~fab.tools.tool_repository.ToolRepository`.
 That will include tools that might not be available on the current system.